Careers at Capgemini

 At this stage, you may be asked to complete additional aptitude tests relevant to the role for which you have applied.
 In the case of financial services and Fintech, numerical, verbal and logical reasoning tests are a common requirement.

-Verbal reasoning - for this you'll need to demonstrate sound language comprehension and analytical skills.
+Verbal reasoning requires you to demonstrate sound language comprehension and analytical skills.
 You'll be shown various passages of text which you'll need to evaluate in order to respond to multiple choice questions.
 Problems will revolve around inferences, assumptions and conclusions.

-Logical reasoning - finally, your problem solving skills will be put to the test through logical reasoning.
+Logical reasoning will assess your problem solving skills.
 You'll need to choose the right option to fill in missing parts of a series of sequences by identifying rules and relationships.

 These aptitude tests are all timed, and both your accuracy and speed will contribute to your overall score.
 With that in mind, preparation is vital for success, and you should look to complete as many practice assessments as possible for each test type.